 Why is using loans a losing formula?

 So if the house cost $200,000…they would end up paying $500,000.
-Not to mention, during the first few years of the loan your payments are almost 100% interest.
+Not to mention, during the first few years of the loan your payments are almost 100% interest (just to compare: here’s how much are sellers closing costs in Jacksonville Florida).
 So if you sell after a year or two all your payments would have gone to pay the interest, not the balance of your loan.

 On the other hand, my rich clients bought a property with cash, resold, bought another property while trading up, resold, and so on.
 Almost always with cash.